ImageMagick/Usage-Markdown/filter/index.md

 Though very similar and closely related to *Sinc()*, it is designed to filter a rectangular array of values using a radial or cylindrical distance, rather than only in orthogonal (axis aligned) directions.

 If you look at the provided graph of the *Jinc()* function, you will find that its first 'zero-crossing', representing first ring of near neighbors, falls between the values of 1.0 (for orthogonal neighbors) and the square root of 2.
-That is the zero crossing has an approximate value of '`1.2196699`'.
+That is, the zero crossing has an approximate value of '`1.2196699`'.

 The way *Jinc()* function works is that if the sampling point is equal to an actual pixel value, the *Jinc()* function will assign a positive value to the slightly closer orthogonal neighboring pixels, but then assign a similar negative value to the slightly further diagonal neighbors, and so on as it moves further though the 2 dimensional array of values.
 As a result, when no scaling (distortion) is performed the contributions of the neighbors should, in theory, cancel each other out.